Critikid Logo

 Recommendation

 This section is foundational and should be read in full.
 Readers should understand that System 1 and System 2 are not brain regions, but “useful fictions”.
-The illusions and demonstrations (gorilla video, line illusion) are reliable and excellent at showing how automatic and effortful thinking processes differ.
+The illusions and demonstrations are helpful in showing how automatic and effortful thinking processes differ.

 Chapter 2: Attention and Effort